Mithun1508/Mithun1508/README.md

   ⚡  Adding debugging output   ⚡Adding programmatic assertions    ⚡using Build custom Tools     ⚡ Memory debuggers and profilers
    ⚡ Netbeans IDEs built-in code navigator       ⚡ using Loggers to Log4j, Log4C  and ELK stack         ⚡ Source Level Debuggers/Compiler: GDB
   ⚡ Remote debugging from the server     ⚡ Putting breakpoint going line by line gives detail knowledge about the code when I deal with legacy Code.
-  ⚡ tracker issues are identified and prioritised using bug triage ⚡  Metrics,traces,Logfiles through Application performance monitoring
+  ⚡ tracker issues computing and then prioritised using bug triage ⚡  Metrics,traces,Logfiles through Application performance monitoring ⚡Optimizing Databases BY indexing and performance Tuning

 # Software development